Blog · Review Essay · Last reviewed June 25, 2026

 Unthought: The Power of the Cognitive Nonconscious was published by the University of Chicago Press in 2017.
 The press lists the book at 272 pages and places it across cognitive science, history of ideas, literary criticism, and philosophy of mind.
 UCLA identifies Hayles as Distinguished Research Professor at UCLA and James B. Duke Professor Emerita at Duke, with work focused on literature, science, and technology in the twentieth and twenty-first centuries.

-The book extends the argument of How We Became Posthuman and My Mother Was a Computer.
-The earlier books challenged the fantasy that information floats free of embodiment and showed how code reshapes texts, subjects, and media.
+The book extends the argument of How We Became Posthuman, My Mother Was a Computer, and How We Think.
+Those earlier books challenge the fantasy that information floats free of bodies and show how code, databases, and media reshape subjects.
 Unthought asks what happens when cognition itself is distributed across biological and technical systems.

 The Cognitive Nonconscious